-- All physician orders that change the member's service needs must be conveyed to the MCO Care Coordinator for coordination with service providers and modification to CCP if necessary; - The HHA will document in the member's clinical file that the supervision of the HH Aide occurs at least once every two weeks.
-Supervisory forms must be developed and implemented specifically for this task; - The HHA and MCO Care Coordinator must have documented monthly contact that reflects the discussion and review of services and ongoing coordination of care; - The HHA nursing supervisor, direct care RN and LPN shall train families, DSP and all relevant individuals in all relevant settings as needed for successful implementation of therapeutic activities, strategies, treatments, use of equipment and technologies or other areas of concern; and - It is expected the HHA will consult with IDT members, guardians, family, and DSPs as needed. - HHA Qualifications for employed HH Aides: - HHA Certificate from an approved community-based program following the HHA training Federal regulations 42 CFR 484.36 or the State Regulation 7 NMAC 28.2., or; - HHA HH Aide training at the licensed HH Agency HHA which follows the Federal HHA HH Aide training regulation in 42 CFR 484.36 or the State Regulation 7 NMAC 28.2., or;
+- The HHA nursing supervisor(s) must have at least one year of supervisory experience.
+The nursing supervisor will supervise the RN, LPN and HH Aide; - The HHA staff will be culturally sensitive to the needs and preferences of members and households.
+Arrangement of written or spoken communication in another language may need to be considered; - The HHA will document and report any noncompliance with the CCP to the MCO Care Coordinator; - All physician orders that change the memberMember's service needs must be conveyed to the MCO Care Coordinator for coordination with service providers and modification to CCP if necessary; - The HHA will document in the memberMember's clinical file that the supervision of the HH Aide occurs at least once every two weeks.
+Supervisory forms must be developed and implemented specifically for this task; - The HHA and MCO Care Coordinator must have documented monthly contact that reflects the discussion and review of services and ongoing coordination of care; - The HHA nursing supervisor, direct care RN and LPN shall train families, DSP and all relevant individuals in all relevant settings as needed for successful implementation of therapeutic activities, strategies, treatments, use of equipment and technologies or other areas of concern; and - It is expected the HHA will consult with IDT members, guardians, family, and DSPs as needed.

+• Qualifications for employed HH Aides:

-- A CNA who has must have successfully completed the employing HH Agency's written and practical competency standards and meets have met the qualifications for an HHA a HH Aide.
-Documentation will be maintained in personnel file; or - An HHA A HH Aide who was not trained at the employing HHA will need to must successfully complete the employing HHA's written and practical competency standards before providing direct care services to an ABCB member.
-Documentation will be maintained in personnel file; or - The HHA HH Aide will be supervised by the HH Agency RN nursing supervisor or HHA RN designee at least once every two weeks in the member's home; or and
+- HHA Certificate from an approved community_based program following the HHA training Federal regulations 42 CFR 484.36 or the State Regulation 7 NMAC 28.2; - HH Aide training at the licensed HHA which follows the Federal HH Aide training regulation in 42 CFR 484.36 or the State Regulation 7 NMAC 28.2; - A CNA must have successfully completed the employing HH Agency's written and practical competency standards and have met the qualifications for a HH Aide.
+Documentation will be maintained in personnel file; - A HH Aide who was not trained at the employing HHA must successfully complete the employing HHA's written and practical competency standards before providing direct care services to an ABCB memberMember.
+Documentation will be maintained in personnel file; or